GoogleCloudPlatform/vertex-ai-alphafold-inference-pipeline/README.md

 `env-setup` - Terraform for setting up a sandbox environment

-Jupyter notebooks are located in the root of the repo.
+`*.ipynb` - Jupyter notebooks demonstrates how to configure and run the inference pipeline.

 ## Managing genetic databases